LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     1. Record the key id; this will be used for `FASTLANE_KEY_ID`.
     1. Download the `API Key` itself, and open it in a text editor.
 The contents of this file will be used for `FASTLANE_KEY`.
 Copy the full text, including the "-----BEGIN PRIVATE KEY-----" and "-----END PRIVATE KEY-----" lines.

-    :material-skip-forward: To skip the detailed section, click on [Collect the Two GitHub Secrets](#collect-the-two-github-secrets)
+    :material-skip-forward: To skip the detailed instructions, click on [Collect the Two GitHub Secrets](#collect-the-two-github-secrets)

 ### New Apple Developer Account